StefMTP/start-me/README.md

 - Middleware
 - Exception Handlers
 - Authentication
-- Access Control and Conditional Rendering
+- Access Control and Conditional Rendering based on auth
+- Override the auto-incrementing id of posts to use uuid/v4

-TODO: model relationships (user has many posts)
+- Model relationships (User has many Posts)
+- Access Control and Conditional Rendering based on post relationship to user